 It was probably a good thing I didn't catch them in the act lol.

-its a minor thing in the grand scheme of things...but its annoying specially for people who actually like their cars so have something so small and inexpensive destroy your paint job in seconds.
+It's a minor thing in the grand scheme of things...but it's annoying especially for people who actually like their cars to have something so small and inexpensive destroy your paint job in seconds.